Oldsmobile Curved Dash: Features and price

 It was a runabout model, could seat two passengers, and sold for US$650.
-While competitive, due to high volume, and priced below the US$850 two-seat Ford Model C "Doctor's Car", it was more expensive than the Western 1905 Gale Model A roadster at US$500.
-The Black sold for $375, and the Success for US$250.
+While competitive, due to high volume, and priced below the US$850 two-seat Ford Model C "Doctor's Car", it was more expensive than the Western 1905 Gale Model A roadster at $500, the Black at $375, and the Success at $250.
 It was built as a city car for short distance driving, while the larger Model S could carry four passengers and could travel longer distances.

-The flat-mounted, water-cooled, single-cylinder engine, situated at the center of the car, produced 5 hp, relying on a brass gravity feed carburetor.
+The flat-mounted, water-cooled, single-cylinder 1560 cc engine, situated at the center of the car, produced 5 hp, relying on a brass gravity feed carburetor.
 The transmission was a semiautomatic design with two forward speeds and one reverse.
 The low-speed forward and reverse gear system is a planetary type (epicyclic).
 The car weighed 850 lb and used Concord springs.
 It had a top speed of 20 mph.

-The car's success was partially by accident; in 1901, a fire destroyed a number of other prototypes before they could be approved for production, leaving the Curved Dash as the only one intact.
-As workers were attempting to move the prototypes out of the burning building, they were only successful at rescuing one prototype, the Model R Curved Dash.
+The car's success was partially by accident.
+In 1901, a fire started in a building with several prototype autos.
+Workers attempted to move the prototypes out of the burning building but were successful at rescuing only one prototype, the Model R Curved Dash.
+The fire destroyed the other prototypes before they could be approved for production, leaving the Curved Dash as the only one intact.

 Models

-In 1904, the Model R was replaced by the Model 6C, which had a larger 1,931 cc engine; in addition, drum brakes replaced the band brake.
+In 1904, the Model R was replaced by the Model 6C, which had a larger 1931 cc engine; in addition, drum brakes replaced the band brake.
 After 2,234 copies, the 6C model was discontinued in December 1904.

 In 1905, the Model B was introduced with more improvements.
 The engine received improved cooling and a new flywheel, and the handbrake now worked on the differential instead of the gearbox.
 The leaf spring suspension was modified so that the reinforced axles were connected to all spring elements.
 In 1906, the car received celluloid side window curtains.
 The dashboard was also offered with an upright position, called the Straight Dash, and approximately 6,500 Model B were manufactured, and the Model F was introduced in 1907, again with mechanical improvements.

 The Model B also saw a limited production Touring Sedan with a novel entry approach called the Side Entrance Touring Sedan where passengers would enter from the middle of the car.
-The engine was a 4257 cc two cylinder horizontally opposed engine installed underneath the passenger compartment that powered the rear wheels, and the transmission was a two-speed planetary gearbox.
+The engine was a 4257 cc two-cylinder horizontally opposed engine installed underneath the passenger compartment that powered the rear wheels, and the transmission was a two-speed planetary gearbox.
 Sales were not successful and it was cancelled by 1906.